FORUM 18 NEWS SERVICE, Oslo, Norway

 Despite this prohibition, Jehovah's Witnesses insist that they retain the right to practise their faith.

 "During the hearing in the Supreme Court, Justice Ministry representatives repeatedly stated that the court decision would not affect ordinary believers in any way.
-It would only concern legal entities", Yaroslav Sivulsky of the European Association of Jehovah's Witnesses commented to the jw-russia.org news website on 4 June.
+It would only concern legal entities", Yaroslav Sivulsky of the European Association of Jehovah's Witnesses told the jw-russia.org website on 4 June.
 "But what do we see in reality?
 Article 28 of the Constitution of the Russian Federation, which guarantees the freedom of conscience and religion, is being violated, the rules of international law are being violated."

 None of the people involved in the latest prosecution yet appears on the Federal Financial Monitoring Service (Rosfinmonitoring) "List of Terrorists and Extremists", whose assets banks are obliged to freeze.
 Their names may be added while their cases are still ongoing, however, meaning that they will suffer financial restrictions without any trial or conviction (see Forum 18's "extremism" Russia religious freedom survey http://www.forum18.org/